-- 1. STEADI Program implementation and other evidence -based Falls Assessments - 2.
-Health Promotion and Wellness Community Educational Events - Neurorehabilitation Follow up Clinic for all patients admitted with neurological diagnoses
+- STEADI Program implementation and other evidence -based Falls Assessments - Health Promotion and Wellness Community Educational Events

 STEADI (Stopping Elderly Accidents, Deaths and Injuries), which was created by the CDC, is primarily a tool kit that gives healthcare providers the information and tools they need to assess and address older patients' fall risk.
 It includes basic information about falls, case studies, conversation starters, standardized gait and balance assessment tests and educational handouts about fall prevention designed for patients, friend and families.
 St. Anthony 's will implement the STEADI as part of the fall prevention program.
 Additional details are provided in Section V Health Needs of the Community